AYASHI/newsreader/README.md

 ### API Key

 An API key is necessary to successfully connect to the [API](https://developer.nytimes.com/signup) that the app uses.
-Once an API key has been aquired, change the `apiKeyValue` property in `NewsApiManager.swift` and run the app.
+Once an API key has been aquired, change the `apiKey` property in `HttpConfiguration.swift` and run the app.

 ## Requirements
 - Cocoapods